 - liver-specific promoter and enhancer sequences

-The 28 December 2017 issue of The New England Journal of Medicine carries a report of a Phase I/II study of seven men given a single intravenous injection of an AAV vector containing the DNA encoding Factor VIII (the clotting factor that results in hemophilia A if insufficient levels are present).
+The 28 December 2017 issue of The New England Journal of Medicine carried a report of a Phase I/II study of seven men given a single intravenous injection of an AAV vector containing the DNA encoding Factor VIII (the clotting factor that results in hemophilia A if insufficient levels are present).
 Link.